Which of the following structures is found in both prokaryotic an... | Channels for Pearson+

 Begin by understanding the basic differences between prokaryotic and eukaryotic cells.
 Prokaryotic cells are simpler and do not have membrane-bound organelles, while eukaryotic cells have complex structures including membrane-bound organelles.

-Recognize that ribosomes are the cellular structures responsible for protein synthesis.
-They are not membrane-bound and are found in both prokaryotic and eukaryotic cells.
+Understand that ribosomes are non-membrane-bound structures responsible for protein synthesis and are found in both prokaryotic and eukaryotic cells.

-Understand that ribosomes are composed of rRNA and proteins and are essential for translating mRNA into proteins in all living cells, making them a universal component.

-Conclude that ribosomes are the correct answer because they are present in both prokaryotic and eukaryotic cells, unlike the other structures listed which are exclusive to eukaryotic cells.
+Conclude that ribosomes are the correct answer as they are the only structure listed that is present in both prokaryotic and eukaryotic cells.

 Watch next